 Note: Flex tile colors are produced in batches, which can lead to color variations in your order.
 All colors may present some color variation, but Black, Dark Grey and Light Grey can produce the most.
 These three colors can vary greatly between batches and thus it is recommended that you order more flooring than is needed for mistakes and replacements.
 This in turn gives you the greatest chance to keep continuity across your floor.
 Batching will also affect color variation between samples and your order with Black, Dark Grey and Light Grey showing the most variation.

-Material – Slate pattern tiles are constructed entirely of a proprietary blend of flexible virgin PVC that guarantees a durable, vibrant, and attractive low cost floor tile solution.
+Material – Slate pattern tiles are constructed of 100% proprietary blend of flexible virgin PVC that is Phthalate Free, and guarantees a durable, vibrant, and attractive low cost floor tile solution.
 This material also ensures that the tiles are flexible in order to have the anti-fatigue flooring qualities often associated with rubber flooring but also the long wear life and chemical resistance associated with PVC tiles.

 Size – 20" x 20" (6 Tiles per Case)